Skip to main content

 Talk About It Rather Than Just Protecting Against It

-The best version of staying yourself in a long-term relationship isn't a defensive posture — it's a shared value.
+The best version of staying yourself in a long-term relationship is not a defensive posture.
+It is a shared value.
 Couples who navigate this well tend to actively talk about it.
 They discuss what each person needs to stay themselves.
 They notice when one person has been shrinking and name it.
 They understand that the relationship is better when both people remain fully formed.

-The questions worth asking each other: What does each of us need to stay a full person?
+The questions worth asking each other: what does each of us need to stay a full person?
 What would we notice if one of us was losing themselves?
 What would we want the other to do if they saw it happening?
-These aren't crisis conversations.
-They're just part of the maintenance that makes a long relationship good over time.
+These are not crisis conversations.
+They are just part of the maintenance that makes a long relationship good over time.

 Frequently Asked Questions

-How do I know if I'm losing myself in a relationship?
+How do I know if I am losing myself in a relationship?

-The clearest sign is that you can't identify what you want independently of what your partner wants.
-Other signals: you've stopped doing things you used to love, your social world has collapsed into a shared one, you find yourself consistently adjusting your preferences and opinions to match theirs.
+The clearest sign is that you cannot identify what you want independently of what your partner wants.
+Other signals: you have stopped doing things you used to love, your social world has collapsed into a shared one, you find yourself consistently adjusting your preferences and opinions to match theirs.
 None of these alone is a crisis.
-Together over years, they're worth examining.
+Together over years, they are worth examining.

-Is it normal to feel like you're losing yourself in a relationship?
+Is it normal to feel like you are losing yourself in a relationship?

 Very common, especially in longer relationships and especially after major shared transitions like moving in together, marriage, or having kids.
 The transitions that bring couples closer also tend to reduce individual space, which is fine in short bursts but gets complicated when it becomes the permanent baseline.